ahmedelbougha/birdie-test/README.md

 The directory structure was meant to separate the concerns and responsibilities to keep the code maintainable.
 It may need improvements at some point if we are referring to real project:

 a.
-Example `frontend/components` directory may become confusing as the number of components and styled components becomes bigger.
-One suggestion is to put every component file altogether with its types file and styled component file in one directory, for example:
+Example `frontend/components` directory may become confusing as the number of components and styled components becomes bigger, that's why I moved to barrel exports, for example:
 ```
 Card
 |- Card.ts